react-navigation/react-navigation.github.io/versioned_docs/version-7.x/nesting-navigators.md

 </TabItem>
 </Tabs>

-In these examples, we have used a bottom tab navigator directly nested inside another stack navigator, but the same principle applies when there are other navigators in the middle, for example: stack navigator inside a tab navigator which is inside another stack navigator, stack navigator inside drawer navigator etc.

-If you don't want headers in any of the navigators, you can specify `headerShown: false` in all of the navigators:
+This applies regardless of the nesting structure.
+If you don't want headers in any of the navigators, specify `headerShown: false` in all of them:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>